ProJensen/Microsoft-365-Lab/Lab01-New-User-Onboarding/README.md

 ![TAP](https://raw.githubusercontent.com/ProJensen/Microsoft-365-Lab/refs/heads/main/Lab01-New-User-Onboarding/screenshots/4_TAP.png)

-### Step 5: Verify Access Readiness (from admin side)
+### Step 5A: Verify Access Readiness from the Admin Side
 - Review the new user account in the Microsoft 365 Admin Center
 - Confirm that the account was created successfully
 - Confirm that the Microsoft 365 license was assigned
-- Confirmethat the user was added to the appropriate group
+- Confirm that the user was added to the appropriate group
 - Confirm that Temporary Access Pass (TAP) was configured as part of the onboarding process

-### Step 5: Verify Access Readiness (from the new user side)
+### Step 5B: Verify Access Readiness from the New User Side
 - Open **office.com** and test the first sign-in flow using the new user account
 - Enter the new user’s work email address
 - Use **Temporary Access Pass (TAP)** to complete the initial sign-in process
 - Complete the Microsoft Authenticator registration steps when prompted
 - Confirm that the user was able to sign in successfully after the setup process

-This step help verify that the account was fully prepared from the end-user perspective, not only from the administrator side.
+This step helped verify that the account was fully prepared from the end-user perspective, not only from the administrator side.

 > Note: During this lab, the first sign-in used Temporary Access Pass (TAP) instead of the account password.
 Because of that, the password change requirement applied during a later sign-in rather than the initial TAP-based sign-in.